 Chemotherapy, the main treatment for acute myeloid leukemia (AML), may cause unpleasant side effects.
 For this reason, some people with AML research natural treatments.

-AML is one of the most aggressive forms of leukemia and the most common type in adults.
-There is no evidence that natural remedies can cure AML.
-However, they may improve outcomes in people undergoing chemotherapy.
+AML is one of the most aggressive forms of leukemia and the

 In this article, we discuss the potential natural treatments for AML that people can try alongside chemotherapy.
 We also examine other nonchemotherapy treatment options and support for people with AML.